 - Whose primary role is outside of paramedicine (e.g., nurse, engineer, policy, scholar in an academic institution, physician, other allied health, public health or public safety roles), AND

 - Who have an interest in or are currently researching paramedicine or conducting research in paramedicine contexts, AND

 - Those looking to support or participate in the aims of the McNally Project

-The organizing committee is responsible for program-level direction including agenda-setting, meeting scheduling, administrative duties, and website/social media promotion.
+The executive committee is responsible for project-level direction including agenda-setting, meeting schedules, administrative duties, and communications.
 This committee monitors and evaluates progress against strategic goals, and meets regularly.
 The membership of the committee is outlined below.

 Structure of Meetings

 Meetings are held bi-weekly online via web-conferencing software (we currently use Zoom).
 Generally, meetings will be open to all members; however, specific meetings or portions of specific meetings may be designated for fellows, senior fellows, or scientists as appropriate given the particular agenda.
 This will be evaluated on an as-needed basis and is intended to create a learning environment that best reflects the specific needs of the particular group and also to protect sensitive or confidential material, such as study data.